MWelHeb/02_ETF_Analysis/ETF_Analysis.md

 etf_univsel.to_excel(locpath1+"etf_univsel.xlsx", sheet_name='Tabelle1')
 ```

-After having extracted this very broad datasheet of almost 2.000 different ETF which was stored in an Excel file called etf_univsel.xlsx I did some further research obiously based on own ideas regarding an appropriate investment strategy.
-This process then led to a manual selection of 8 ETF which I wanted to analyze further and in more detail.
-These 8 ETF focus on equities (e.g. instead of bonds) and differntiate somehow by region, company size and sector (e.g. technology).
+After having extracted this very broad datasheet of almost 2.000 different ETF from iShares which was then stored in an Excel file called etf_univsel.xlsx I did some further manual research obviously based on own ideas regarding an appropriate investment strategy (e.g. with regards to index, region, sectors, etc.).
+This process then led to a selection of 8 ETF which I wanted to analyze further and in more detail.
+These 8 ETF focus on equities (e.g. instead of bonds) and differentiate somehow by region, company size and sector (e.g. technology).
 Following ETF were selected:

 ```
 - iShares Core MSCI World UCITS